Hawkes autoregressive processes: a new model for multiscale and heterogeneous processes: Cluster representation for Linear HAR processes

-The main assumptions in the $\lm$ class are (linearity 1) and (linearity 2) on the link functions and the masks.
-In the general case each chain depends on the previous ones through a complex recurrence relationship.
-What makes these two assumptions interesting is that the complex dependence of a chain on the previous ones becomes a linear dependence!
-Let us give a simple example.
-Let a sequence $(w_n)_{n\geq 0}$ defined as follows
+In this section we solve the linear recursive relation of $W$ on itself.
+In the simple one dimensional case it looks like this.
+Let $(w_n)_{n\geq 0}$ a sequence defined as follows

-where the sequence $u$ is given and $h$ is a fixed (say non negative) function.
+where the sequence $u$ is given and $h$ is a fixed (say non-negative) function.
 A natural wish is to have an expression of $w_n$ depending only on the sequence $u$.
-To do so, we need to unroll the recurrence relationship.
-In the end, it is easy to be convinced that $w_n$ can be expressed as follows
+To do so, we need to unroll the recursive relationship.
+Iterating this relation suggests that $w_n$ can be expressed as a linear combination of the sequence $u$, namely,

-with $(C^n_k)_{n\geq k}$ be some coefficients depending only on $h$, see classical AR theory \cite{box_box_2013,shumway_time_2025,lutkepohl_new_2005}.
+with $(C^n_k)_{n\geq k}$ be some coefficients depending only on $h$, basically they are $(\delta_0-h)^{\star -1}$, see classical AR theory \cite{box_box_2013,shumway_time_2025,lutkepohl_new_2005}.
 These coefficients grasp the complexity of the nested dependence of the sequence $w$ on itself.
-One can prove for instance that these coefficients satisfy \begin{itemize} \item For $k>k'$ we have
+The goal of this section is to prove useful properties on these coefficients, in the multidimensional case (since we have $P$ times series) and on a domain $(\D_p)_{p\in\Pg}$, more complex than the integers.